ammon0/MPL/README.md

 # MPL : Minimum Portable Language

+## Project Goal
 This is a retargetable back-end for a machine language translator.
-The goal here is to create the portable program data format as a common intermediate language for compilers.
-Then we will create one or more machine language generators to translate it for specific hardware.
+The goal here is to create the portable program data format as an intermediate language.
+Then create one or more machine language generators to translate it for specific hardware.
+I'm specifically interested in x86 and arm as my back end targets.

+## Project Components
+*	PPD: Portable Program Data would be a machine independent format for programs.
+It is currently made up of an index of generic objects that can represent register data, arrays, records, or program routines.
+Instructions are stored in the "quad" format.
+This should facilitate optimization in the future.
+*	MPL: Minimum Portable Language would be a text format that closely resembles the PPD's internal format.
+It should be fairly easy to "dump" a PPD object into an MPL file and then parse it back into PPD.
+*	PEXE: Portable Executable would be a binary serialization of PPD allowing partially compiled machine independent programs to be shared and distributed.
+A PEXE file forms PPD when it is read into memory.
+It should then be easy to either execute the PPD directly in a virtual machine, or complete its compilation to native machine code.
+PEXE files should have a built-in file signing method to ensure validity.
+*	OID: An Object Interface Description would be a binary file that should be produced when any PPD that doesn't contain a `start` routine is compiled to native code. the OID file contains the necessary information to link against the compiled library.
+*	gen-XXX: code generators that convert PPD into various serialized formats.
+I am currently developing gen-x86 that will convert PPD into NASM assembly code. there are place holders for gen-arm, and gen-pexe.
+*	opt-XXX: PPD optimizers read through the quad instructions and apply transformations that should improve size and speed. opt-dead is intended to remove dead code and temp variables although it will have to be reworked since there has been extensive modifications to PPD.

 ## Project Pages
 *	[Latest Release](https://github.com/ammon0/MPL/releases/latest)
 *	[Documentation](https://ammon0.github.io/MPL/)
 *	[github](https://github.com/ammon0/MPL)

-## Minimum Portable Language
-Minimum Portable Language is a type of machine independent assembler language.

-mpl.l: Lexer for the Minimum Portable Language

-## Portable Program Data
-This is the internal data structure that is directly representative of the Minimum Portable Language.

-Portable Program Data must contain all the necessary information of a machine independent assembly language.
-It will have to record labels and sequences of instructions acting on them.
-It will have to keep track of the width of each data field.
-It will have to keep track of static memory labels as well as stack offsets for automatic allocations.
-Just as an assembly language PPD is typeless.

-ppd.hpp: brings together classes defining the various parts of the Portable Program Data. will pull in string_array.hpp to contain the various labels.
-It will need some sort of instruction queue.
-It will need an indexed container for labels.
-It will need a data structure to contain the properties of each label.

-ppd.cpp: Instantiates the portable program data

-## Portable Executable
-This is a serialization of the Portable Program Data that should allow software to be distributed in a partially compiled format that could be accepted by virtual machines or installation programs that finish the compilation.

-## I need:
-*	An internal data structure that holds Portable Program Data
-*	A front end that lexes/parses Minimum Portable Language and converts it to Portable Program Data
-*	A library interface that accepts Portable Program Data
-*	A front end that accepts pexe and converts it into Portable Program Data
-*	The code generators

 ## MIT License
 Copyright (c) 2016-2017 Ammon Dodson

 Permission is hereby granted, free of charge, to any person obtaining a copy